lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 The logical times at the `Count` federate were 0, 3s, 6s, etc., but here they are larger by 10ms.
 This effectively adds a 10ms delay to the processing of network inputs.

+This solution is equivalent to using the [logical execution time (LET)](https://link.springer.com/chapter/10.1007/978-3-031-22337-2_8) principle.
+According to the [CAL theorem](https://dl.acm.org/doi/10.1145/3609119), it sacrifices a measured amount of _consistency_ (10ms) in exchange for improved _availability_.

 ## Example 3: Timing and Throttling

 **Decentralized coordination depends on timing:**